 - Do you want to stay motivated?

 - Do you want to explore your thoughts further?

-When you write in a journal for days and months, you'll get to that point where you feel tired and exhausted from writing, which can lead you to quit smoking.
-In general, I would say adapt your design and system to how simple or complex you want and let a day or two go by without beating yourself up.
-Use your diary to give you that extra push to stick to the habits you establish and change your thought processes that, if you can keep a diary every day, you can surely go to the gym or read that book you've always wanted.
+I like to write a to-do list at the end of the day (or the next day) and note down what I did so I can keep track of my progress.
+When you write in a journal for days and months, it's normal to feel tired and exhausted from writing, which can lead you to quit smoking.
+In general, I would say adapt your design and system to how simple or complex you want it to be, and don't beat yourself up if you miss a day or two.
+Use your diary as an extra push to stick to the habits you establish and change your thought processes - if you can keep a diary every day, then surely going to the gym or reading that book isn't too hard either!
 Try writing at least one thing that makes you feel grateful every day and you'll notice a drastic change in the way you see the world.
 One of the best ways is to give an account on a daily basis of the things you did, the places you have seen, who you met and how your day was in general.
-In fact, Leo Babatua of ZenHabits says he only writes his diary with bullets; only three to six a day.
+Leo Babatua of ZenHabits says he only writes his diary with bullets; only three to six a day.

-You can write about anything, even if it has to do with washing three loads of laundry or having a quiet self-care day.
-When I finally set up a new diary, I always include the lost days and fill the list with brief notes about what I did that day, even if all it says is, postponed like a mofo.
+You can write about anything - even if it's just washing three loads of laundry or having a quiet self-care day.
+When I finally set up a new diary, I always include the lost days and fill the list with brief notes about what I did that day - even if all it says is 'procrastinated like crazy'.